Petite Clothes for Work

 A petite shirt that fits

 Finding the right fit for a petite shirt can be extremely difficult.
 Arms are often the wrong length and cuffs need folding, or even worse the arm is too wide giving you a chicken-wing look and an uncomfortable feeling when you move your arm to the side.
 Don’t settle for a casual blouse, which will make you look less professional than your colleagues.
 Find a go-to petite woman’s shirt that has a tailored sleeve and a good fit across the back and shoulders.
+Check the arm length, and if you can find them choose a womens double cuff shirt as the cuffs will elongate your silhouette.

 It’s all about the shoes